Jan-Siczynski/Financial-Transactions-Analytics-/README.md

 ## 🚀 How to Run

 1. Download the dataset from [Kaggle](https://www.kaggle.com/datasets/computingvictor/transactions-fraud-datasets)
-2. Convert `train_fraud_labels.json` to CSV using the Python script:
+2. Convert `train_fraud_labels.json` to CSV using the following Python script:

 ```python
 import json, csv